demisto/content-docs/docs/partners/marketplace.md

 That said, premium packs generally fall into one of two types:

 1. Packs with **premium content** can consist of any other element(s) including complex playbooks, detailed automation scripts, dashboards that appeal to a specific user type, etc. This adds additional value on top of a free pack.
-For example, a UEBA partner may offer a free pack with the integration and a basic playbook, but offer the complex full playbook in a 2nd paid pack.
+For example, a UEBA partner may offer a free pack with the integration and a basic playbook, but offer the complex full playbook in a 2nd premium pack.
 1. Packs that **resell 3rd party products** essentially use XSOAR Marketplace as a transaction tier to enable delivery of a full SaaS product key.
 We have partners who sell access to intel feeds, training seats, etc. Anything that can be delivered via an API key can be listed on Marketplace.
 For example, a threat intel vendor may offer a free pack with the integration and a basic playbook.
 In order to access the actual threat feed, the customer must either contact the vendor, contract and procure directly, or... the customer simply clicks Subscribe in our marketplace and gets access to the data.
 Much easier.

 For packs that resell 3rd party products, the following illustrates the flow of subscription: